ENDORSEMENTS

 There is an endearing timelessness to this volume which includes ward sisters and laptops, stained tiles and CT scanners, three-piece suits and trainers.
 A highly recommended read, not only for those of us who have spent years working in healthcare settings, but anyone who wants to see how life – and death – play out in hospitals all over the world.”

-Dr. Mavis Duncanson Director: New Zealand Child and Youth Epidemiology Service; Co-director: New Zealand Paediatric Surveillance Unit; Senior Lecturer in Women's & Children's Health, University of Otago, NZ.
+Dr Mavis Duncanson Director: New Zealand Child and Youth Epidemiology Service; Co-director: New Zealand Paediatric Surveillance Unit; Senior Lecturer in Women's & Children's Health, University of Otago, NZ.

+“I feel super-relieved sending these to you because, for the first time ever when sending you stuff, I can unreservedly say that I think Mira’s work is absolutely fantastic.
+I honestly think it’s the real deal.
+Considering she’s just started writing fiction, it’s astonishing she can produce such wonderful stories.
 Mira’s tales focus on characters in a hospital in New Zealand (though I’m not sure the location really matters) and I send these to you so that you can read and enjoy.
 As a punter, as it were.
 Her writing is so smooth, assured, professional.
 Really.
 I think you’ll love them as much as I do.
 They’re kind of feel-good, but not.
 Because in each one there’s a darkness that I’m not sure Mira is aware of, but it’s what gives them the edge and what makes them really superb for me.

 I also find her narrative voicing utterly convincing and gripping – it’s calm and seductive and deceptive, because things pop out to disturb when you least expect it from so ordinary a voicing and tale.
 She writes well about sex too – and that’s not easy.
-These are definitely literary, of course, but they’re so democratic, that I think they will have wide appeal.”
+These are definitely literary, of course, but they’re so democratic, that I think they will have wide appeal.
+I am not surprised that Admissions was snapped up for publication in New Zealand by Steele Roberts Aotearoa.
+This book now deserves a much wider audience, especially in the UK, where readers will definitely relate to Mira’s experience in NHS hospitals – these stories are universal, they are beautifully written and we all want to read them.”

 “Having been privileged to read some of the early chapters of Admissions and enjoyed them hugely, I was intrigued as to how this group of short stories would fuse to form a whole.
 In fact, Admissions is a terrific read, with some surprising, often frank and funny but always touching, insights into the stresses and strains and, ultimately, the humanity of the lives of these women.
 Separately and collectively they support the fabric of this, but, in fact, any hospital, and it will certainly have an authentic familiarity for readers in U.K. Dr Mira Harrison’s writing is strong, instantly readable, full of character and with a most engaging style.
 Admissions really does have a universality and, although it started life in the distant world of Aotearoa New Zealand, it will undoubtedly appeal to and be thoroughly enjoyed by the wide readership it deserves.”